 It’s Good, Except It Sucks is a movie by movie – and television series by television series – hurtle through the Marvel Cinematic Universe, hosted by Tim Worthington with a series of superpowered guests.

-This time it’s Spider-Man: Far From Home from 2019, and joining Tim to talk about Peter Parker trying to recreate National Lampoon’s European Vacation while being interrupted by a giant steam monster is writer and novelist Gabby Hutchinson Crouch.
-What will they find to say about Alien Deepfakes, Thor washing his hair and the intellectual prowess of eighteen thousand million Donald Trumps, and what does any of this have to do with Amped-Up Daria?
+This time it’s Spider-Man: Far From Home from 2019, and joining Tim to chat about Peter Parker trying to recreate National Lampoon’s European Vacation while being interrupted by a giant steam monster is writer and novelist Gabby Hutchinson Crouch.
+What will they find to say about Alien Deepfakes, how often Thor washes his hair and the combined intellectual prowess of eighteen thousand million Donald Trumps, and what does any of this have to do with Amped-Up Daria?
 Get listening and find out!

 You can follow Gabby on Twitter at @scriblit.